Bermuda Has Some of the World’s Prettiest Beaches

 With its pink sands and golden sunsets, Bermuda is one of the world’s truly undiscovered treasures.

-What’s more, this island paradise, which is only 21 miles long and lies in the middle of the north Atlantic, will play host to the 35th America’s Cup next summer after seeing off stiff competition from New York and San Francisco.
+What’s more, this island paradise, which is only 21 miles long and lies in the middle of the north Atlantic, hosted the 35th America’s Cup in 2017 after seeing off stiff competition from New York and San Francisco.

-So, what better time to arrange a combined visit to see the world’s elite sailors up close and discover Bermuda’s enchanted shores?
-With its mix of British, American and Afro-Caribbean culture, history and tradition, Bermuda makes for a unique holiday destination.
+With its mix of British, American, and Afro-Caribbean culture, history and tradition, Bermuda makes for a unique holiday destination.